Latest news and views from the Centre for Lifestyle Medicine and Behaviour (CLiMB)

 Research by Loughborough University has found that exercise interventions delivered in primary care appear to boost levels of moderate to vigorous intensity activity in adults by an average of 14 minutes a week.

-World Cancer Day, on 4 February 2022, has been recognised by the Union for International Cancer Control to raise awareness of cancer globally, with the aim of encouraging prevention, early detection and treatment for cancer.
+World Cancer Day, held every 4 February, has been recognised by the Union for International Cancer Control to raise awareness of cancer globally, with the aim of encouraging prevention, early detection and treatment for cancer.

 A new study being led by Loughborough University will look at the role dentists can play in reducing obesity in the UK.